N3FS/N3FS-website/_help/minecraft-verification.md

   title: Help
 ---

-New players are not able to build in the spawn town.
+New players are not able to build in the Survival spawn town and in Creative.
 If you would like to do so, you need to be verified.

 Verification is simple: